 The warm summer months are the ideal time for the family to enjoy some fun in the garden, and for the kids that means outdoor activities.
-I’m loving the fact that, since our move to Vancouver, we have a yard for the girls to play in.
+I’m loving the fact that, since our move to the lower mainland, we have a yard for the girls to play in.
 If you’re thinking of implementing a traditional garden swing, slide or see-saw for the kids to play on, then here are a few points to consider before purchasing your own equipment.

 Having a swing-set or slide in the garden is a great investment, especially for families who don’t live close to park areas, and kids will get years of fun from this traditional play equipment.
 In the summer months, it’s the perfect way to let the kids burn extra energy—or to get them out of the house so you can make dinner.